tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** All of these players were aimlessly floating around on various SEA stacks before joining together here on Nemesis at the end of the season.
+**How did this roster happen?** All of these players were aimlessly floating around on various SEA stacks before joining forces here on Nemesis at the end of the season.

 **How was their season?**